San Diego Sexual Harassment Attorney

 If harassment does occur, employers must have clear reporting procedures for employee.
 Employers must investigate all sexual harassment complaints, and the investigation must be thorough and objective.

 If the investigation reveals that an employee was sexually harassed, the employer must stop the harassment.
 This may involve suspending, re-assigning, demoting, or terminating the harasser.

 In California, if a supervisor harasses an employee, there are grounds for a strict liability claim against the employer.
 This means that if the employee can prove that the harassment occurred, the company is automatically liable for damages.
 This is true regardless if the company knew about the harassment or attempted to stop it.

-Harassment by Co-Workers or Customers
+Employer Liability and Harassment by Co-Workers or Customers

 Employers may also be held liable for harassment by a co-worker, customer or independent contractor.
 This is true if the employer should have known about the harassment, but failed to immediately stop it.

+Consider filing a lawsuit, particularly if you suffered retaliation or if your company failed to investigate the harassment, stop the harassment, or take steps to prevent the harassment from happening again.
 Employers are absolutely prohibited from retaliating against anyone who complains about witnessing or being a victim of sexual harassment.